SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    -> println(SomeStructure.storedTypeProperty)
    <- Another value.

-The example below uses two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
+The following example uses two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
-Each of these channels has an integer audio level between ``0`` and ``10`` inclusive, as shown in the figure below:
+Each channel has an integer audio level between ``0`` and ``10`` inclusive.

+The figure below shows two of these audio channels in use for a stereo audio level meter.
+When a channel's audio level is ``0``, none of the lights for that channel are lit.
+When the audio level is ``10``, all of the lights for that channel are lit.
+In the figure below, the left channel has a current level of ``9``, and the right channel has a current level of ``7``:

 .. image:: ../images/staticPropertiesVUMeter_2x.png
    :align: center

-The figure above shows two separate audio channels as part of a stereo audio level meter.
-The left channel has a current level of ``9``, and the right channel has a current level of ``7``.

 Each audio channel in the meter is modeled by an ``AudioChannel`` structure: